lupyuen/lupyuen.github.io/src/iot.md

 # Appendix: Zig Compiler as Drop-In Replacement for GCC

-_Apache NuttX RTOS uses GCC compile the BL602 firmware.
-Will Zig Compiler work as [Drop-In Replacement for GCC](https://lupyuen.github.io/articles/zig#why-zig) for compiling some NuttX modules?_
+_Apache NuttX RTOS calls GCC to compile the BL602 firmware.
+Will Zig Compiler work as the [Drop-In Replacement for GCC](https://lupyuen.github.io/articles/zig#why-zig) for compiling NuttX Modules?_

 Let's test it on the [__LoRa SX1262 Library__](https://lupyuen.github.io/articles/sx1262) for Apache NuttX RTOS.